-Students who are absent from school on the day of an assessment task, examination or the day a hand-in task is due, must supply acceptable documentation:
+Students who are absent from school on the day of an assessment task, examination or the day a handin task is due, must supply acceptable documentation:

 - A Doctor's Certificate for illness - A completed and signed Illness / Misadventure Form (copy attached at the back of this book).
-You may print this directly or ask for a blank copy from the relevant Head Teacher.
+You may print this directly from the Cumberland High School website (Year Group Information / General Forms, or ask for a blank copy from the relevant Head Teacher.